 The Colusa-Glenn-Trinity Community Action Partnership (CGTCAP) is administered by the Glenn County Community Action Department (GCCAD), which provides direct services in Glenn County to community members.
 In combination with the utilization of sub-contractors in Colusa and Trinity Counties, CSBG programs are available for residents in the tri-county area.
 The GCCAD is responsible for administering, managing, and applying for funding for the three counties to ensure the tri-county region's programs and services are available for low-income residents.
 The CSBG funds are leveraged in the tri-county area to administer and provide multiple programs and services, such as housing assistance, job development and training, weatherization and rehabilitation, special supportive services, and coordination of the Continuum of Care for housing development and stability in the three counties.
 CGTCAP leverages over \$5M in program funding through the CSBG administration.
-Since the start of the Coronavirus pandemic, the CGTCAP staff in all counties have had to pivot their service delivery models in the tri-county region to continue to serve clients without interruption.
-Clients can still access services; however, many face-to-face intake appointments have shifted to phone, email, or teleconference (video/ audio) methods at the various tri-county offices.
-Some service providers have shifted to providing teleconferencing stations in their offices so clients can meet with staff "face-to-face" through an available computer screen.
-In contrast, other offices have shifted to phone and email appointments to work with clients.
-Some offices have been able to purchase necessary equipment, such as sneeze guards and face coverings, to keep staff and clients physically distanced and separated while conducting appointments.
-All service providers continue assessing their service delivery models to ascertain the best delivery method for meeting clients' needs.
+Post the COVID-19 pandemic, the CGTCAP staff in all counties continue to use the previously developed service delivery models in the tri-county region.
+However, our face-to-face interactions have increased since 2022.
 Regardless of the intake appointment method, clients are screened using a client referral/ services screening form by staff to determine the eligible services for referrals at a glance.
-Clients complete an application depends on the needed services, income eligibility is verified, and CSBG or leveraged program documentation is obtained.
-If the client requests transportation services, they complete a CSBG intake application and submit verification; if eligible, the client receives bus tickets.
+A client completes an application depending on the needed services, verifies income eligibility, obtains the required CSBG documentation, or leverages other programs.
+The process is similar; clients who request transportation services complete a CSBG intake application and submit verification; if eligible, they receive bus tickets.
 If the client requests eviction prevention and/or energy assistance, the client goes through the same process as indicated above; if eligible, payments are processed, and a check is sent to the landlord or the appropriate vendor within 2-3 weeks.
 A coordinated entry approach has been developed among each county to ensure clients are provided direct assistance and assistance with the accessibility of services.
-For over a year, the CGTCAP staff have also been working on a trauma-informed care culture in service delivery offices to minimize the trauma experienced by clients having to retell their stories to every service office.
-Clients are assisted through warm hand-off referrals when additional supportive services are needed.
+We continue to influence a trauma-informed care culture around service delivery models to minimize the trauma experienced by clients having to retell their stories to every serviced office.
+Clients continue to be assisted through warm hand-off referrals when additional supportive services are needed.